ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 - Overall:
 	- I have a very high standard for research and require students to do RIGOROUS and IN-DEPTH research INDEPENDENTLY.
+	- As the entrance assessment, you will need to explain a top conference/journal paper to me clearly and entirely.

 <!--  -->
 - Our target: